msramalho/Teach-Me-Quantum/README.md

 Students of this course are expected to be familiar with (this can be done while going through the course):
  * [Python](https://www.python.org/) language
  * [Jupyter](http://jupyter.org/) Notebook environment
- * Linear algebra basics, such as: inner and outer products, eigenvalues, norms, transpose, adjoints (complex conjugates), tensor product, ...
+ * Some linear algebra: inner and outer products, eigenvalues, norms, transpose, adjoints (complex conjugates), tensor product, ...

 ## Learning Goals
 After completing this course, students should be able to: